Finn lives in California's central valley. He enjoys writing food reviews.

 The burgers are usually pretty good, and my favorite is the Whiskey River.

 The patties are not that large—they may have been at one time—and are what you can expect from a regular fast food restaurant.

-The taste is average even though the ambiance of a sit down restaurant is supposed to add to you dining experience.
-You should ask yourself though is it worth paying twice the price?
-Unless you are here for a business meeting or like an afternoon cocktail before your lunch, you might be better off somewhere else.
+The taste is average even though the ambiance of a sit-down restaurant is supposed to add to your dining experience.
+You should ask yourself if it is worth paying twice the price.
+Unless you are here for a business meeting or an afternoon cocktail before your lunch, you might be better off somewhere else.

 Overall I would probably skip it.